ethangclark/r2v/README.md

 ))
 ```

-`observable`s support "computed state", which is shown by `get activeUsers()` above.
+`observable`s support "computed state", which is shown by `activeUsers()` above.
 "Computed state" only recomputes when fields it is derived from update.

 It's worth noting that computed state is free to reference state and computed state on other observables, and methods (like `fetchUsers()`) are free to read from and modify state on other observables.